 Advertisement

 Before that was in 2009, during the global financial crisis, but economists disagree on the details as only one measure of prices was negative.
 You have to go back to 1960 to find another example of deflation.

 But don’t panic.
-The cost of living crisis will come to an end eventually.
-Prices will stabilise and grow more slowly and real wages should catch up, with progress being made on this already.
+The cost of living crisis will come to an end.
+Prices will stabilise and grow more slowly and real wages should catch up, and significant progress has been made.

+Advertisement